 Social relationships are the essence of human nature.
 Paying attention to the human dynamic of the fifth step activity – sharing my resentments with someone else, and then taking responsibility for them by sharing how I contributed to them – has revealed alcohol as a poor substitute for human care and love.
 Alcohol is not glamorous, or scary, or powerful!
 It is simply an old response to a deep need.
 It cannot give me what I am ultimately in search of: acceptance, love and compassion for all parts of me.

 Using the twelve steps of Alcoholics Anonymous to achieve sobriety is not for everyone.
 But for me, secular versions of the steps have provided a framework within which to understand and embrace my sobriety.
 Responding to the suggestions around the fifth step described in Munn’s book has encouraged me to discover meaning in the events from my past and to share my story and process with another person who has walked in my alcoholic shoes.
 I did not, at any point, think I needed to involve God in this process.
 God did not help me find healthy alternatives for my behavior or change my heart.
 As the author life-J stated in a recent article, AA and What Really Works, “[W]hat works in this program is one alcoholic helping another.”
 In my case, while working the fifth step, my relationship with another alcoholic, my sponsor, helped me to begin the process of dissolving my fear and transforming it into hope.
 So I can say: I will not drink today.

 Bethany D. lives in Austin, TX with her wife, Sally, and two cats, Crash and Rocket.
-She is an active member of the Sober She-Devils, a secular online women’s meeting (see the website Secular AA).
+She is an active member of the Sober She-Devils, a secular online women’s meeting.
 She loves to write in her journal and enjoys reading articles and personal essays about women and men who stay sober without God.
 She fully supports all efforts to separate religion from sobriety.
 She took her last drink on February 1, 2019.